doxx/doxx.net/README.md

 Note: For Windows users, the executable can be run directly without additional setup.

-### Windows Setup
-**Important**: Always run doxx.net with Administrator privileges:
-   - Right-click on Command Prompt or PowerShell
-   - Select "Run as administrator"
-   - Navigate to the doxx.net directory
-   - Run your doxx.net commands

-Note: If you see "Access Denied" errors on Windows, this usually means you need to run the command prompt as Administrator.

 ### 3. Connect to VPN

 Choose one of the following connection methods: